ianxm/gimp-comic-book/readme.md

     sketch layer.
 First we create and add the new layer on top of the background layer.

-    Next we use the `photocopy` filter to convert the layer into lines where the image is darkest.
+    Next we use the the `photocopy` filter to convert the layer into lines where the image is darkest.
 This method was based on the [cartoon-quick](https://www.gimphelp.org/effects_cartoon_quick.html) filter.
 We use the `Detail` parameter to determine how sensitive photocopy should be.
 This does a good job of marking edges, but also results in noise in large dark areas.
-To reduce that effect we lighten the image with a `levels` operation before the `photocopy` call and darken it back after using a `sharpen` operation, and run a `median-blur` on the layer while the image is indexed.
+To reduce that effect we lighten the image with a `curves` operation before the `photocopy` call and darken it back after using the `levels` and `sharpen` operations.
+We also run a `median-blur` on the layer while the image is indexed to clear up some of the noise.
 If `Detail` is turned down to zero we skip this step entirely.

     The `photocopy` filter produces an inverted greyscale image so there's no need to desaturate or invert the sketch layer.
 We just set its